curl/curl/README.md

 ## Notice

-Curl contains pieces of source code that is Copyright (c) 1998, 1999 Kungliga Tekniska Högskolan.
+Curl contains pieces of source code that are Copyright (c) 1998, 1999 Kungliga Tekniska Högskolan.
 This notice is included here to comply with the distribution terms.